striglia/claude-overmind/README.md

 # Claude Overlord

 Starcraft notification sounds for Claude Code.
-When your AI agent needs attention, it speaks to you in the voice of iconic SC2 units.
+Because we're all managing the swarm now.

 ## What it does